neiltranterralogic/roku_builder/README.md

 string.
 You can also have the app sideloaded first by adding one of the source options (--working/-w, --current/-c, --ref/-r, or --stage/-s).

-You can restart the roku device using the following command:

-    $ roku --restart

 You can delete the currently sideloaded app using the following command:

     $ roku --delete